domenkozar/plone_guide/what_is_plone.rst

 - **Plone is a web content management system written in Python.**

-I like this one, except the concept of "CMS" (content management system) is a bit dated.
+I like this one, except the concept of "CMS" (content management system) is dated.
 So how about:

 - **Plone is a web application that makes it easy to build a public-facing or private intranet website.**